South Station Transportation Center Improvements

 In 1977, the BPDA (then the Boston Redevelopment authority) sold South Station to the T—but maintained ownership of the air rights.
-In 2016, the BPDA approved the air rights project, which will begin in late January 2020.
+In 2016, the BPDA approved the air rights project, which began in January 2020.

 The nearly 5-year project will deliver privately funded improvements to South Station’s rail and bus terminals alongside the creation of a new, mixed-use tower that will include office and residential space.

 Construction began in early 2020.
 While work continues, temporary changes at South Station are likely to change the way you access rail and bus service.
 It may also result in some delays and disruptions at the station.